 ATM Skimming Scheme

 Automated Teller Machine or ATM skimming is a fraud scheme to steal personal information from innocent ATM users and empty their bank accounts.
-A cash machine skimmer is a piece of equipment which is installed by scammers on the cash machine to read a cardholder’s electronic account information stored on the magnetic stripe on the back of the card when the card is inserted into the skimming device.
-Depending on the advanced feature if the ATM skimmer device and scheme, the Personal Identification Number (PIN) can also be read by the machine when the numbers are entered by the cardholder or if the skimmer lacks such technical sophistication, scammers also install a camera nearby to witness the PIN as it is being punched into the keypad.
+A cash machine skimmer is a piece of equipment which is installed by scammers on the cash machine or wherever cards are swiped like gas stations to read a cardholder’s electronic account information stored on the magnetic stripe on the back of the card when the card is inserted into the skimming device.
+Depending on the advanced feature of the ATM skimmer device and scheme, the Personal Identification Number (PIN) can also be read by the machine when the numbers are entered by the cardholder or if the skimmer lacks such technical sophistication, scammers also install a camera nearby to videotape the PIN as it is being punched into the keypad.
 As you may have guessed by now, ATM skimming is illegal and combined with the associated card PIN can be a nightmare for banking customers who can lose all their account balances to the last penny.

 Here are a few precautions in order to avoid getting caught in a skimming scam: